open-telemetry/opentelemetry-java/QUICKSTART.md

 [Obtaining a Tracer]: https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/api-tracing.md#obtaining-a-tracer

 ## Create basic Span
 To create a basic span, you only need to specify the name of the span.
-Starting/Ending time and tracing-context are provided automatically by the OpenTelemetry API.
+The start and end time of the span is automatically set by the OpenTelemetry SDK.
 ```java
 Span span = tracer.spanBuilder("SpanName").startSpan();
 // your use case